govind-bhombe/Selenium-Practice/README.md

 2. What does your daily workflow look like as an automation engineer?
 3. Explain your automation framework design — which design patterns and tools do you use?
 4. How do you manage test data across multiple environments (e.g., QA, UAT, Prod)?
-5. Explain how you implemented the Page Object Model in your framework.
-6. What’s the difference between hard and soft assertions in TestNG?
-Where have you used them?
-7. Write a Selenium Java code to handle a dynamic dropdown or autocomplete list.
-8. How do you handle synchronization issues in Selenium?
-Explain different wait strategies.
-9. What is your approach to running tests in parallel using TestNG or Maven Surefire plugin?

 10. Explain the structure of your CI/CD pipeline.
 How are tests triggered?
 11. How do you integrate test automation into Jenkins pipelines?
 Share your pipeline script flow.
 12. How do you capture logs and screenshots during test failures?